dinidumaleezha/dinidumaleezha/README.md

 <h2 align="center">🚀 About Me</h2>

+I'm **Dinidu Maleesha**, an enthusiastic IT undergraduate student at ICBT Campus with a passion for mobile app development and emerging technologies.
+I love turning ideas into reality through code and constantly exploring new tech trends.

 - 🌱 I’m currently learning **Coding**
 - 🧑‍🎓 I’m an Undergraduate at **ICBT Campus**
 - 💬 Ask me about **Java and Mobile app development**